drovani/rovaninet-posts/2023/2023-04-20-The-Mandalorian-Season-Three.md

 - Is that... a Tim Meadows sighting?!
 I shall join the fans in this delighting.
 - These pirates are the worst sort of incompentence.
 - What's with this consistent approach of lassoing a target, then beating/shooting it?
 If you can grappling hook it, can't you just shoot it first?!
-- "I am Heavy Weapons Guy, and this is my new weapon." oh, or "Vzzzzzt!
+- These needs a "I am Heavy Weapons Guy, and this is my new weapon." oh, or "Vzzzzzt!
 Rahrahrahrah!
 Vrrrrr!
 Wahahahaaaaaa!"
 - Never fuck with a mama bear armorer, this is the way.
 - The show seems to have tried to portray this whole pirate incident as a one-and-done, but also hint that Pirate King Gorian Shard has a boss and probably a boss's boss.
 - If no one really cares about a glassed planet, does it really need to be "retaken", as if there is a looming battle?
 Isn't it more of a "fund the rebuilding" effort?